St Joseph's College, Hunters Hill: Sexual abuse allegations

 In March 2015 a former Marist brother, Francis William Cable, known as Brother Romuald was arrested over a number of sex offences allegedly committed at St Joseph's College and St Gregory's College in Campbelltown in the 1980s.

-In 2021, a Marist Brother John Patrick O'Brien who worked at the school in the 1970's was convicted of a number of child sexual abuses which occurred at the school.
+In 2021, a Marist Brother who worked at the school in the 1970's was convicted of a number of child sexual abuses which occurred at the school.
 On 5 November 2021, O’Brien was given a head sentence of 7 years 9 months, 5 years non parole and is available for parole on 14 April 2026.

 Boarding

 With a boarding population of approximately 900, SJC is the largest boarding school for boys in Australia.
 Joeys offers full boarding as well as weekly boarding options (where students go home on weekends).
 In recent times, the College has also offered day-schooling, and students who do not board are known as 'day-boys'.
 Day students and Boarders are not segregated and have smaller cabinets ('presses') and are usually in the same area as boarders.

 A number of dormitories ('dorms') and refectories ('refs') are located on the College grounds for boarders and day-boys alike.
 Dorms and refs are segregated by year, and students tend to receive larger, more private and more privileged accommodation as they advance through the years(i.e. students move from large dormitories to single rooms, and from the College's original accommodation facilities to newly built accommodation).
 Year 7, 8 and 9 dormitories are situated on the 4th and 3rd floors in the main building, with year 7 and 8 having one half of the top floor each, and due to the large influx of boarders in year 9, they take up the entirety of the third floor.

 An example of a Year 8 Dormitory.